YottaDB/YDBDoc/ProgGuide/ioproc.rst

 $Y contains an integer value ranging from 0 to 65,535, specifying the vertical position of a virtual cursor in the current output record. $Y=0 represents the top row or line.

-Every OPEN device has a $Y. However, YottaDB/GT.M only accesses $Y of the current device.
+Every OPEN device has a $Y. However, YottaDB only accesses $Y of the current device.

-When YottaDB/GT.M finishes the logical record in progress, it generally increments $Y. YottaDB/GT.M recognizes the end of a logical record when it processes certain YottaDB/GT.M format control characters, or when the record reaches its maximum size, as determined by the device WIDTH, and the device is set to WRAP.
+When YottaDB finishes the logical record in progress, it generally increments $Y. YottaDB recognizes the end of a logical record when it processes certain YottaDB format control characters, or when the record reaches its maximum size, as determined by the device WIDTH, and the device is set to WRAP.
 The definition of "logical record" varies from device to device.
 For an exact definition, see the sections on each device type.
 FILTER and the device LENGTH also have an effect on $Y.

 As $Y is only a counter to help a program track output, SET $Y does not reposition the cursor or perform any other IO.
 Conversely, if a sequence of characters sent to a terminal or other device with a WRITE causes it to be repositioned except as described below, $Y will not reflect this change.